-Louis Armstrong Park, also known as Congo Square, is a 32-acre park in the Tremé neighborhood.
+Louis Armstrong Park, also known as Congo Square, is a 31-acre park in the Tremé neighborhood.
 This historic site is where the slave population gathered on Sunday to sing, dance, and trade.
 Take the time to read the informative plaques along its river walk.
 We recommend that you visit in the daytime unless you are attending a special evening event.
-If in New Orleans during the week, check out Jazz in the Park on Thursday evenings.
+If in New Orleans during the week, check out Jazz in the Park, a free event, on Thursday evenings.

 This is the locals’ favorite spot to watch the sunset over the Mississippi River.
-The Fly is located along the waterfront behind the Audubon Zoo.
-On the weekends, be prepared to socialize with visitors or participate in a pickup game at the numerous fields.
+The Fly is a park located along the waterfront behind the Audubon Zoo.
+On the weekends, it’s a popular place for barbecues and pickup games at the numerous fields.
 Sitting can be limited, so bring a blanket and a chair.
 It is a great location for a relaxing picnic, to read a book, and marvel at the big world.

 - Located near the French Quarter, Royal Street is known for antiques and art galleries.
 Don’t forget to ask for a guided tour and viewing of sword-canes at M.S.
 Rau Antiques.

 - Locally known as Gallery Row, Julia Street is the place for fine and expensive art.
-Try participating in the art gallery hop for free every first Saturday of the month.
+Try participating in the First Saturday Gallery Openings for free every first Saturday of the month.